top of page

 Description: This is a series of meta-analyses examining the association between early-life adversity (ELA) and cognitive and socioemotional processes that underpin risk of mental health problems in children and adolescents.
 We are focusing on executive function and attention biases as two core developmental outcomes that we believe are differentially impacted by early-life deprivation and early-life threat, respectively.
 Moving forward, we have plans to examine other neurobiological and stress-related outcomes that are also implicated in the pathways connecting ELA to mental health difficulties in children and youth.

-Partners: Katie McLaughlin (Harvard University); Margaret Sheridan (UNC-Chapel Hill)
+Partners: Katie McLaughlin (University of Oregon); Margaret Sheridan (UNC-Chapel Hill)

 Adult Cognition, Resilience, & Experience (ACRE) Study